HijelHub/HijelHub_Dashboard/README.md

 ## Support this Project

-If you found this library useful, your support would mean a lot!
+If you found this dashboard useful, your support would mean a lot!

 <sub><img width="20" height="20" src="https://raw.githubusercontent.com/HijelHub/GitStrap_SVG_Icons/b674246b8f46d8bc2c75f3cf5cf395a370b86ae2/icons/purple/stripe.svg"></sub>  [Securely Donate with Stripe](https://buy.stripe.com/fZu8wQdt01Oi5wWdKycMM01)

-If you are intending to use this library commercially, your support is **expected**.
+If you are intending to use this dashboard commercially, your support is **expected**.

 ##